 Gaspipe: Confessions of a Mafia Boss #ad - A mafioso responsible for at least fifty murders, Casso lived large, with a beautiful wife and money to burn.
 When the law finally caught up with him in 1994, Casso became the thing he hated most—an informer.
 From his blood feud with john gotti to his dealings with the "mafia cops, to the windows case, which marked the beginning of the end for the New York Mob, Gaspipe is Anthony Casso's shocking story—a roller-coaster ride into an exclusive netherworld that reveals the true inner workings of the Mafia, " decorated NYPD officers Lou Eppolito and Stephen Caracappa, from its inception to the present time.

-The Butcher: Anatomy of a Mafia PsychopathHarperCollins e-books #ad - The butcher tells the riveting true story of a hit man who loved his work too much—a maniac believed responsible for more than sixty remarkably brutal murders—whom even organized crime’s most cold-blooded assassins feared.
+The Butcher: Anatomy of a Mafia PsychopathHarperCollins e-books #ad - The Butcher: Anatomy of a Mafia Psychopath #ad - The butcher tells the riveting true story of a hit man who loved his work too much—a maniac believed responsible for more than sixty remarkably brutal murders—whom even organized crime’s most cold-blooded assassins feared.
 Another riveting journey into the darkest corners of the underworld, Carlo’s The Butcher is destined to be a true crime classic alongside Wiseguys by Nicholas Pileggi and Underboss by Peter Maas.

 .
 The new york times bestselling author of gaspipe and the ice Man, Phillip Carlo returns with a hair-raising portrait of arguably the most depraved psychopath in the history of the Mafia, mob enforcer Tommy “Karate” Pitera.